-10 PRINT "COMMODORE 128" READY.
+10 PRINT "COMMODORE 128"

+READY.

 Anytime you want to see all the lines in your program, type LIST.
 This is especially helpful if you make changes, because you can check to be sure the new lines have been registered in the computer's memory.
 In response to the command, the computer displays the changed version of the line, lines, or program.
 Here are the rules for using the LIST command.
-(Insert the line number you wish to see in place of the N.)

-- -To see line N only, type LIST N and press RETURN. - -To see from line N to the end of the program, type LIST N- and press RETURN. - -To see the lines from the beginning of the program to line N, type LIST-N and press RETURN. - -To see from line N1 to line N2 inclusive, type LIST N1-N2 and press RETURN.
+- -To see line N only, type LIST N and press RETURN.
+Substitute N for the line number you wish to see. - -To see from line N to the end of the program, type LIST N- and press RETURN. - -To see the lines from the beginning of the program to line N, type LIST-N and press RETURN. - -To see from line N1 to line N2 inclusive, type LIST N1-N2 and press RETURN.